What is malakoplakia?

 Bacterial culture will determine which organism is involved.

-Treatment of malakoplakia of the skin and tongue
+What is the treatment of malakoplakia of the skin and tongue?

 Many tongue and skin lesions are biopsied or excised initially on suspicion of cancer or other unusual forms of inflammation.
 Wide surgical excision is not usually recommended.